apache/brpc/docs/en/memcache_client.md

 # Request a memcached cluster

 Create a `Channel` using the `c_md5` as the load balancing algorithm to access a memcached cluster mounted under a naming service.
 Note that each `MemcacheRequest` should contain only one operation or all operations have the same key.
 Under current implementation, multiple operations inside a single request are always sent to a same server.
-If the corresponding keys are located at different servers, the result must be wrong.
-In which case, you have to divide the request into multilples which has one operation each.
+If the keys are located on different servers, the result must be wrong.
+In which case, you have to divide the request into multilple ones with one operation each.

 Another choice is to use the common [twemproxy](https://github.com/twitter/twemproxy) solution, which makes clients access the cluster just like accessing a single server, although the solution needs to deploy proxies and adds more latency.